facebook/react/docs/docs/lists-and-keys.md

 );
 ```

-When you run this code, you'll be given a warning that a key should be provided for list items.
-A "key" is a special string attribute you need to include when creating lists of elements.
-We'll discuss why it's important in the next section.
+When you forget to assign a `key` to our list items, you'll be given a warning that a key should be provided for list items.

-Let's assign a `key` to our list items inside `numbers.map()` and fix the missing key issue.

 ```javascript{4}
 function NumberList(props) {